joshnieuwstad/react-principles/README.md

 This repo looks to explore some of the more complex topics of React.
 It is a living breathing repo, therefore it is never complete.
 I use it as a space to implement and practice React patterns that interest me or are of a complex nature.

-Currently, I am exploring writing custom hooks.
-This can be seen in the implementation of the useArrayState hook.
-Moving forward, I am going to be implementing higher order components.
+So far I have explored custom hooks and higher order components.
+In the future I aim to further improve my higher order component knowledge by exploring enhancing components using render props.

 Important to note is that the styling/UI of the components is not my main focus.
 I have installed Chakra UI purely for convenience.
 The implementation of these topics are my main concern.